mnopqr1/ideas/graphics.md

 # Graphics learning resources

-Many of these resources were recommended by Recursers in the Zulip game-dev stream.
+Many of these resources were recommended by other Recursers in the Zulip game-dev stream.

 * [Ray-tracing in a weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)